FAQs for Judicial officers and court staff can be found on the Law Library of Victoria's Intranet (login required).

 6. How do I access the collections of the Law Library of Victoria?

 Visit the Supreme Court Library to access print material and online resources.
-View our Library floor Plan to assist in finding your way around the collection.
+View our Collection map to assist in finding your way around the collection.

 7. How do I find a printed resource in the Law Library of Victoria?

 You can find print material by searching our Catalogue.
 You can also check our Holdings List (PDF, 3MB), which is a complete list of the Supreme Court Library’s holdings of journals, law reports and legislation.

 8. How do I get assistance using the legal databases?